PolySaken-I-Am/guidebooklib/README.txt

 	"section_1",                                              -- The name of a section in the book 1,                                                        -- the page number (or name in the case of special pages such as Index)
 	{                                                         -- content definition
-		text1="foo bar",                                      --- the text to display on the first half of the page text2="lorem ipsum dolor sit amet",                   --- the text to display on the second half of the page extra="background[0,0;5,8;modname_image.png;false]"   --- A minetest formspec string used to add extra content to a page, such as an image
+        textcolor="cyan"                                      -- the color of the text.
+If specified, it overrides the general textcolor for this very page text1="foo bar",                                      --- the text to display on the first half of the page text2="lorem ipsum dolor sit amet",                   --- the text to display on the second half of the page extra="background[0,0;5,8;modname_image.png;false]"   --- A minetest formspec string used to add extra content to a page, such as an image